-It is nearly three months too late, but I finally finished reading Harry Potter and the Cursed Child.
+It is nearly four months too late, but I finally finished reading Harry Potter and the Cursed Child.
 I wish this was a bigger achievement – I really should have finished it the day the book was handed to me instead of waiting this long.
 But I am the living, breathing definition of a procrastinator, so the fact that I actually read it at all is a miracle in itself.

 And this is where the spoilers come, so for the one or two people who are still waiting to read it, take two and a half hours and just finish it.
 It’s a script that is filled with more actions and stage directions than it is dialogue, so it should not take you long to breeze through it.